DraugurHundur/harde/README.md

 HARDE is not really documented (no documentation in English and minimal doc in French.)
 ## Known Issues
-harde has only be tested on virtual machines right after the initial installation. *Use at your own risk*.
+HARDE has only be tested on virtual machines right after the initial installation so far. *Use at your own risk*.
 You may lose data !

 ## Disk encryption
-harde does not encrypt your disks and doesn't really care either.
+HARDE does not encrypt your disks and doesn't really care either.
 Use whatever suits you to encrypt your disks.